skn3/forme/README.md

 The project is still in development but feel free to have a play!

+## New in version 2.4
+- Revamped the page handling so that we can safely navigate to pages prev/next/arbitrary and the form will invalidate pages where needed.
+- Added `form.completedPage(page)` which returns true if a particular page has been successfully submitted
+- Changed `form.visited(page)` to `form.visitedPage(page)`.
+This now returns true if a page has been visited at least once!
+- Cleaned up various bits

 ## New in version 2.3.12
-- Added form.visited(page) that allows us to determin if a page has already been visited
+- Added `form.visited(page)` that allows us to determin if a page has already been visited

 ## New in version 2.3.10
-- Added form.unrequire() that allows us to override all required inputs.
+- Added `form.unrequire()` that allows us to override all required inputs.
 Useful for debugging

 ## New in version 2.3.9
 - Added `input.empty(value)` for specifying what happens when an *empty* value is submitted.